 “An eye for an eye makes the whole world blind.”

 I feel blessed to have called London home twice in my life now…but I’m not the only one.
 My friend Amanda, another American transplant from Virginia/Texas/Seattle.
 My friends Justin and Chris, both fellow travel bloggers from the great southern continent of Australia.
-My friend Jen from Ontario, who spends her days as a social worker trying to help broken families put their homes back together (and just wrote about the riots on her own blog).
+My friend Jen from Ontario, who spends her days as a social worker trying to help broken families put their homes back together (and wrote about the riots here).

 Anyone who knows me well is familiar with my love-hate relationship with social media.
 Sometimes, I struggle to see the relevance of things like Twitter–the never-ending conversations and endlessly “engaging” with your “audience.”
 But tonight, I sat on my bed, absolutely glued to Facebook and Twitter, and was unable to pull away…for nearly an hour.
 Why?
 Why this sudden change of heart?

 Because of the way it brings people together.
 Suddenly, my news feed and Twitter timeline were a place for people to connect–“Fulham guys, any news?”–“How are things in Deptford?”–“All is quiet in Wandsworth.”
 Well wishes were pouring in from friends as nearby as the southern coast of England, to as far away as the States, Canada and Australia…and it was amazing to witness.

 As temporary police commissioner Tim Godwin just said himself: “normally Londoners do stand up together.”